Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Background

 A context-free grammar (CFG) is a tuple $\cfgTuple$ where $\cfgNonterminals$ is the set of nonterminal elements, $\cfgAlphabet$ is an alphabet of terminal elements, $\cfgRules$ is a set of production rules, each of type $\cfgNonterminals \times (\cfgNonterminals \cup \cfgAlphabet)^*$ representing a nonterminal element and a possible expansion, and $\cfgStart$ is a top-level rule.

-A CFG represents all strings which can be obtained by starting with $\cfgStart$ and recursively expanding all nonterminal elements with some rule in $\cfgRules$ until only terminal elements remain.
-A language is context-free if there exists a CFG that represents all strings in that language; we use $\langOfCFG{G}$ to represent the language described by CFG $G$.
+A CFG represents all strings that can be obtained by starting with $\cfgStart$ and recursively expanding all nonterminal elements with some rule in $\cfgRules$ until only terminal elements remain.
+A language is context-free iff there exists a CFG that represents all strings in that language; we use $\langOfCFG{G}$ to represent the language described by CFG $G$.

-A production rule $(E, \alpha)$ of a CFG is inhabited iff there exists a way to recursively expand all nonterminal elements in $\alpha$ using rules in $\cfgRules$.
-In several instances throughout this paper, we assume that every production rule of a grammar is inhabited.
-It is usually a mistake to write a grammar with uninhabited production rules, and this condition is easy to detect and remedy.